zszazi/awesome-collection-of-google-colab-notebooks/README.md

 # awesome-collection-of-google-colab-notebooks
 Please COLLABORATE in building a collection of google COLAB notebooks

-Keep an :eyes: on the repo for more awesome colab notebooks
+Keep an :eyes: on this repo for more awesome colab notebooks